 There are quite a number of domain name registrars out there, but I can only recommend based on my personal experience.

-So, here are the two service providers that I’ve used and I am quite happy with both their price and also their customer service:
+So, here are the service providers that I’ve used and I am quite happy with it:

 Step 2: Set Up Web hosting